gavinmcfarland/postcss-pow/README.md

 [![Build Status][cli-img]][cli-url]
 [![Support Chat][git-img]][git-url]

 [PostCSS Pow] lets you calculate the power of a number dynamically in CSS (using integers only).
-This is useful if your design used a font scale which changes at different breakpoints using media queries.
+This is useful for example if your design uses a font scale which changes at different breakpoints using media queries.

 ```pcss
 :root {